Can I Use HSA or FSA Funds for Recovery Equipment?

 Infrared Saunas and Cold Plunge Tubs — Eligible With the Right LMN

-Single-person saunas have the clearest eligibility basis—multi-person installations raise questions about whether medical use is truly primary.
-For HSA/FSA purposes, a personal-size unit makes for a stronger claim.
+Single-person saunas have the clearest basis—multi-person installations raise questions about whether medical use is truly primary.

 Cold plunge tubs follow the same framework.
 HSAStore lists cold plunge tubs as potentially eligible with an LMN.
-A 2025 network meta-analysis of 55 RCTs (Wang et al., Frontiers in Physiology) found cold water immersion of 10–15 minutes at 11–15°C was optimal specifically for reducing delayed-onset muscle soreness.
-The key compliance distinction: “athletic recovery” and “performance optimization” do not meet the IRS standard.
-A physician-documented diagnosis—inflammatory arthritis, post-surgical rehabilitation, or fibromyalgia as part of a contrast therapy protocol—is what separates an approved claim from a denied one.
-The chiller counts as part of the therapeutic unit and is included in the claim; covers and filtration accessories are not.
-Browse our full cold plunge collection to compare options before purchasing.
+A 2025 network meta-analysis of 55 RCTs (Wang et al., Frontiers in Physiology) found cold water immersion of 10–15 minutes at 11–15°C was optimal for reducing delayed-onset muscle soreness.
+The compliance distinction: “athletic recovery” and “performance optimization” do not meet the IRS standard.
+A physician-documented diagnosis—inflammatory arthritis, post-surgical rehabilitation, or fibromyalgia in a contrast therapy protocol—separates an approved claim from a denied one.
+The chiller is part of the therapeutic unit, and filters and other running costs are not automatically excluded either — see the upkeep rule below.
+Browse our cold plunge collection.

 Massage Chairs, Red Light Therapy, and Hyperbaric Chambers

-Red light therapy eligibility hinges on one factor: FDA device classification.
-Devices with FDA 510(k) clearance for a specific medical indication (musculoskeletal pain, soft tissue injury, wound healing) have a defensible pathway to HSA/FSA eligibility with an LMN.
-Consumer LED panels without FDA clearance have no established eligibility path.
-Our ThermBack LED near-infrared wrap is the most HSA/FSA-defensible product in this category given its focused therapeutic design and FDA registration.
+Red light therapy eligibility hinges on FDA device classification.
+Devices with FDA 510(k) clearance for a specific medical indication (musculoskeletal pain, soft tissue injury, wound healing) have a defensible pathway with an LMN.
+Consumer LED panels without FDA clearance have no established path.
+Our ThermBack LED wrap is registered and listed with the FDA rather than 510(k)-cleared — registration is a filing, not a clearance — so its case rests on a focused musculoskeletal design that maps to a documented back condition, not on an FDA indication.

 Float Tanks, PEMF Therapy, and Cryotherapy

-PEMF therapy devices are the least established category from an administrator standpoint.
-FDA-cleared PEMF devices (a small subset) have a stronger basis—but most consumer PEMF mats are not individually FDA-cleared.
-Most plan administrators have no standard ruling on PEMF, meaning outcomes vary widely.
-If you’re considering a PEMF device purchase with HSA/FSA funds, verify eligibility directly with your administrator before buying.
+PEMF therapy devices are the least established category.
+FDA-cleared PEMF devices (a small subset) have a stronger basis, but most consumer mats are not individually cleared, and most administrators have no standard position on PEMF.
+Verify directly with your administrator before buying.

-Whole-body cryotherapy chambers are the category to approach most carefully.
-WBC chambers are not FDA-cleared for therapeutic claims, and the “general wellness” positioning many brands use is exactly the positioning the IRS disqualifies.
-Very few plan administrators have approved HSA/FSA claims for WBC equipment.
-We include cryotherapy in our catalog for its legitimate performance and recovery applications—but for HSA/FSA purposes, consult both your physician and your administrator before attempting a claim.
+Whole-body cryotherapy chambers need the most care.
+WBC chambers are not FDA-cleared for therapeutic claims, and the “general wellness” positioning many brands use is exactly what the IRS disqualifies.
+We carry cryotherapy for its performance and recovery applications—but for HSA/FSA purposes, consult your physician and administrator before attempting a claim.

 Woman using cold plunge tub for HSA and FSA eligible therapeutic recovery treatment